yayahjb/neartree/NearTree/README_NearTree.txt

    the neartree to a given probe coordinate vector coord by CNearTreeNearestNeighbor and CNearTreeFarthestNeighbor, respectively.
-   Starting with release 3, the search is balanced, following the left or right branch first depending on which branch seems closest.
+   Starting with release 3, the search is balanced, following the left or right branch first depending on which branch is closest.
 The former left-first behavior is deprecated, but still available in CNearLeftTreeNearestNeighbor.
 The given radius confines the search to a sphere around the probe.
 If more than a single extremal coordinate point